If there is no sidebar on the left, please click here

 If you have 2 separate photos of your pets which you want combined in one painting, this can be done.
 Just try to ensure that the pets are not both facing the same side.
 This would not be so satisfying visually.
 This also applies if you require 2 different paintings of pets which you wish to hang together on your wall.
 It looks much nicer if the pets can be just slightly turned towards each other.

-Finally, if your pet has a long tail and the tail is lying outstretched, the painted image will have to be much smaller to accommodate it.
-If you wish the body of your pet to fill more of the painting, please ensure your pet’s tail is either curled around the body or the pet’s body is facing more or less to the front, not sideways.
+Finally, if your pet has a long tail and the tail is lying outstretched sideways, the painted image will have to be much smaller to accommodate it.
+If you wish the body of your pet to fill more of the painting, please ensure your pet’s tail is either curled around the body or the pet’s body is facing more or less to the front, not sideways with the tail straight out behind him.

 I hope the above hints will help you and I achieve what we both want - a beautiful painting of your pet, showing their unique character which you know and love.